 The earliest genealogy in China is the book Shiben 世本 that has survived in several different versions.
 It describes the genealogies of dynasties and rulers of the regional states from the mythological past to the end of the Spring and Autumn period.

-During the Three Kingdoms 三國 (220-280) and Southern and Northern Dynasties period 南北朝 (300~600) it became important for the eminent families (menfa 門閥, shizu 士族) to demonstrate their importance for law and order in the local areas of China, and to clarify their quality for producing candidates for high government offices.
+During the Three Empires 三國 (220-280) and Southern and Northern Dynasties period 南北朝 (300~600) it became important for the eminent families (menfa 門閥, shizu 士族) to demonstrate their importance for law and order in the local areas of China, and to clarify their quality for producing candidates for high government offices.
 Genealogies so became an important instrument to the access to power.
 The central government actively consulted such genealogies in search for adequate candidates.
 Eminent families were furthermore exempted from tax-paying and labour corvée.
 Officials of the local government therefore regularly combed the genealogies in order to find out who was tax-liable and who not, in order to avoid tax evasion.
 Eminent families intermarried with each other and therefore consulted the genalogies to find ideal matches for their sons and daughters.

-During the Taiyuan reign 太元 (376-396) of the Eastern Jin period 東晉 (317-420) Jia Bi 賈弼 was the first to undertake an empire-wide collection of genealogies in order to record the most eminent families throughout the realm.
+During the Taiyuan reign-period 太元 (376-396) of the Eastern Jin era 東晉 (317-420) Jia Bi 賈弼 was the first to undertake an empire-wide collection of genealogies in order to record the most eminent families throughout the realm.
 His records were arranged geographically along the 18 provinces (zhou 州).
-At that time, the Jin dynasty 晉 (265-420) only ruled over 9 provinces, the others being temporary "exile provinces" (qiaozhou 僑州) founded by refugee families from the north.
+At that time, the Jin dynasty 晉 (265-420) only ruled over 9 provinces, the others being temporary "refugee provinces" (qiaozhou 僑州) founded by refugee families from the north.
 His staff compiled an enormous register with a length of 712 juan.
 This register was actualized during the Qi period 南齊 (479-502) by Wang Sengru 王僧孺 (465-522) who supervised the compilation of the 710-juan long Shiba zhou pu 十八州譜.
 The version from the Liang period 梁 (502-557) was 690-juan long.